hj01857655/cursorRegister/README_EN.md

 [🌍 English Version](./README_EN.md) | [🇨🇳 中文版](./README.md)

-> 🚀 A tool to help you easily use Cursor with multiple registration methods and simple operations.
+> 🚀 A tool to help you easily use Cursor with multiple registration methods and simple, convenient operations.
 >
 > 💫 Making registration simple and elegant